 If you’re reading this article, you’re probably wondering whether now is the right time to have a second baby.
 For some women, the wondering begins when they’ve started to notice that all of their mamma friends are either busy growing baby bumps or are already back in the swing of newborn cuddles… leaving their ovaries feeling like they just might explode.
 Or perhaps you’re just thinking practically, wondering whether it’s time for you to think about a second child.

-Its often hard enough trying to plan out your life with your first baby, but now things are a little different – you probably have another set of feelings playing on your mind.
+It’s often hard enough trying to plan out your life with your first baby, but now things are a little different – you probably have another set of feelings playing on your mind.
 You might be worried that it’s not just about yourself and your partner anymore.
-Now you have to consider your first child and how he or she will react with the arrival of a new brother or sister.
+Now you have to consider your first child and how he or she will react to the arrival of a new brother or sister.
 It is a common dilemma: how will a new baby fit into family life without taking any time or attention from other family members?
 If this is you, be sure to read our article, Loving Two: How Can I Love Another Child As Much?

 The truth is, there is no right time to have a second baby – or a first, for that matter.
 Your family situation is unique, and what is right for your mother or your best friend may not be right for you.
-Whatever happens, you will realise that there are pros and cons, and you will feel like you ended up with a gap that worked for you at the time.
+Whatever happens, you will realize that there are pros and cons, and you will feel like you ended up with a gap that worked for you at the time.

 So, as you and your partner discuss the idea of a second child and what’s best for your family, here are some helpful hints on what you might like to consider: